QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 "B2902A_EXP.py" in this repository provides an example on how to control the SMU through Python.
 If you use any SMU other than B2902A, you may connect it to the host computer in the same way as B2902A, check for its existance in "Keysight Connection Expert" and then open "Command Expert".
 There you can experiment your SMU with the commands you may need.
 After that, simply click "File"->"Export Sequence" through the menu, select "Python with calls to PyVISA" for "Language" and click "Save to File" to get the Python codes to automate your SMU of choice.

 ### 2.5 **Other Equipments**
+A clock source is required to generate input for the "CLK_REF" pin of the chip.
+It is recommended to use a commonly-seen waveform generator to generate a 32.768kHz square wave with 3.0V peak-to-peak voltage and connect that clock to "CLK_REF".
+An oscilloscope is also very helpful, where the "CLK_OUT" pin can be connected to and observed for debugging the chip.
+It is also recommended to have a saleae logic analyzer for early-stage debugging of the test setup.

 ## 3. Running the Scripts for Automated Testing